Juniper19/spectra/README.txt

+UI
+1 hour - making design doc for new game
+2 hours - setting up platforming and collisions, player can rotate between two colors, only land on blocks of the same color 1 hour - tile map can be painted with modulate setting, programmed to go based off array of available colors 3 hours - death pits respawn player at start, trying and failing to get a bounce mechanic when swapping into a platform that matches user color, slow motion on dial
+45 min - making color change dial
+1 hour - debugging color change mechanic with violet 45 min - making menu ui

 GAMEPLAY LEVEL
 2 hours - trying to set up dialogue for the signs.
 This is hard.
 Wow.
 30 min - making UI elements for (failed) dialogue system in Aseprite